nes-lab/shepherd-tools/shepherd_core/README.md

   - ``shepherd-core[elf]`` installs ``pwntools-elf-only``
   - most elf-features also still utilize hex-conversion

-### Data-Models in Detail
+### Config-Models in Detail

+These pydantic data-models are used throughout all shepherd interfaces.
+Users can create an experiment, include their own content and feed it to the testbed.

-- new orchestration ``/data-models`` with focus on remote shepherd-testbed
+- orchestration ``/data-models`` with focus on remote shepherd-testbed
 - classes of sub-models
   - ``/base``: base-classes, configuration and -functionality for all models
   - ``/testbed``: meta-data representation of all testbed-components
-  - ``/content``: reusable meta-data for fw, h5 and vsrc-definitions
+  - ``/content``: reusable user-defined meta-data for fw, h5 and vsrc-definitions
   - ``/experiment``: configuration-models including sub-systems
   - ``/task``: digestible configs for shepherd-herd or -sheep
   - behavior controlled by ``ShpModel`` and ``content``-model
 - a basic database is available as fixtures through a ``tb_client``
   - fixtures selectable by name & ID
   - fixtures support inheritance
-- models support
+- the models support
   - auto-completion with neutral / sensible values
   - complex and custom datatypes (i.e. PositiveInt, lists-checks on length)
   - checking of inputs and type-casting